leonardorib/gobarber-web/README.md

 You can check it out up and running at Netlify by clicking [here](https://gobarber-web-react.netlify.app/).

-## Where can I find the backend API and the mobile app?
+## :technologist: Where can I find the backend API and the mobile app?

 You can check the repositories here:

 - [NodeJS API](https://github.com/leonardorib/gobarber-api)
 - [React Native app](https://github.com/leonardorib/gobarber-mobile)

-## Technologies in the Web Frontend
+## :rocket: Technologies in the Web Frontend

 - Typescript
 - React